eu-cdse/documentation/README.md

 Branches:

-publish: the main branch for the next release
+publish: the main branch

 preview: branch for previewing quarto rendering of pull requests

 # Guidelines for editors

-All changes are should via pull requests directly on the 'publish' branch.
+All changes are via pull requests directly on the 'publish' branch.

 All pull requests are automatically merged into the preview branch, which will automatically be rendered.